ElifAksu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I have found 5 images from the web,which can be seen at below.And the testing accuracy is 80% for those images (shown below):
 <img src="./sign_test.png"  height ="40%" width="60%">

+These images were chosen because they were clear and included in the training data set.
+If image is not in the training sample, it will be difficult to find the right sign.
+Also, there is nothing to obscure the image due to the weather, such as snow and rain.
+The only thing is that the top and bottom of the third and fourth images are slightly cut off, which can pose a problem for classification.

 #### Predictions